carlherrmann/starter-hugo-research-group/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Health Data Science Unit - Biomedical Genomics"
+title: ""
-subtitle: ""
+subtitle: "What we do ..."
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.